 Freshware CB-103RD 12.5-inch Large Silicone Mold/Loaf Pan for Soap and Bread – 1 PCBiowow Adjustable Wood Soap Mold Loaf Cutter with Cake Cutting ToolPyrex Prepware 1-Quart Measuring Cup, Clear with Red Measurements

 Here is the recipe for this homemade Frankincense and Myrrh soap.
+A perfect choice as a Christmas gift, just like the wise men brought.

 - Chop the soap base into smaller pieces and weigh into 1 1/2 pound batches.
 Place each batch into a microwave safe bowl or large glass mixing cup.
 Add red pigment and 1/2 tbs of orange peel to one and yellow pigment with 1 1/2 tbs of the ground peel to the other.